Notexin: Mechanism of action

 Cell membranes become permeable for ions and cause an influx of Ca^{2+} from the extracellular medium.
 In muscle cells the influx of Ca^{2+} causes hypercontraction of myofilaments, which can cause mechanical damage to the plasma membrane.
 The mitochondria will take up Ca^{2+}, eventually leading to a reduced mitochondrial functionality.
 The high Ca^{2+} concentration in the cytosol activates Ca^{2+}-dependent proteinases, calpains, and the endogenous Ca^{2+}-dependent phospholipase A_{2}.
 The calpains degrade the cytoskeletal components of the cell and Ca^{2+}-dependent phospholipase A_{2} hydrolyses the cell membrane, which leads to further cell degradation and bigger influx of Ca^{2+}.
 At a certain point the damage is irreversible and necrosis of the cell occurs.

 In neurons the influx of calcium causes the release of the ready-to-release synaptic vesicles and the reserve pool of synaptic vesicles.
 Research showed that neurons, after treatment with notexin, had strongly reduced numbers of synaptic vesicles.
 These results seem to indicate that notexin inhibits the endocytosis of new synaptic vesicles, besides the exocytosis as a result of the Ca2+ influx.
 Like in muscle cells, the Ca2+ influx in neurons also leads to reduced mitochondrial functionality and the activation of calpains and endogenous Ca^{2+}-dependent PLA_{2}s.
 This leads to the same structural damage as in muscle cells.

-Experimental research also showed that notexinhad nephrotoxic effects on mice.
+Experimental research also showed that notexin had nephrotoxic effects on mice.
 A study showed that depending on the dose, there was renal tubular and glomerular damage within 24 hours.